Joseph Maselli: Honors and awards

 In 1978 Maselli was made a Knight Grand Officer in the Order of Merit of the Italian Republic (Grande Ufficiale Ordine al Merito della Repubblica Italiana.)

 In 1989 he was awarded the Weiss Award by the National Conference of Christians and Jews.

 In 1990, Maselli was awarded the Ellis Island Medal of Honor in recognition of the significant impact Maselli made on his community through a lifetime of service.

 In 2007 the Anti-Defamation League bestowed their Torch of Liberty Award upon Maselli.

 Personal

-Maselli met Antoinette Cammarata at a local USO club show on his first night in town upon being stationed at Camp Plauche in 1945.
+Maselli met Antoinette Cammarata at a local USO club show on his first night in New Orleans, LA upon being stationed at Camp Plauche in 1945.
 Antoinette was singing with the band.
 They were married in 1946 and had four children, Joseph Jr., Frank, Jan, and Michael, and nine grandchildren.
 Maselli’s son Frank has continued in his father’s activist footsteps as chairman of the AICC.

 Death

-Maselli died of natural causes on October 18, 2009 in New Orleans.
+Maselli died of natural causes on October 18, 2009, in New Orleans.